DarthUtopian/tdmpc_square_public/README.md

 ## Implementation
-This repository offers one possible implementation of the proposed framework (used to reproduce the results in the paper), which is largely built upon the official implementation of <a href="https://github.com/nicklashansen/tdmpc2" target="_blank"><code>TD-MPC2</code></a>, to which we attribute significant credit.
+This repository offers one possible implementation of the proposed framework (used to reproduce results in the paper), which is largely built upon the official implementation of <a href="https://github.com/nicklashansen/tdmpc2" target="_blank"><code>TD-MPC2</code></a>, to which we attribute significant credit.

 In fact, one can simple modify <a href="https://github.com/nicklashansen/tdmpc2" target="_blank"><code>TD-MPC2</code></a> and acquire similar performance in the paper through the following steps: